Taxi (1998 film): Cast

+Notable stunt drivers

 Production

-Development

 Luc Besson came up with the idea for the movie in 1996, but he was too busy with The Fifth Element to direct it at the time, so he decided to simply produce it.
 He presented his idea to his usual production company, Gaumont, but Gaumont had no trust in the project and turned Besson down.
 Besson went to two old friends, Michèle and Laurent Pétin, who headed the small production company ARP.
 They came to an agreement on a 50/50 split, and Besson began searching for a director.
-He knew Gérard Pirès from a long ago, but Pirès hadn't directed a film in 15 years.
-He had, however, been directing commercials and especially ones for Peugeot, making him a good fit in the end.
-For budgetary reasons, the location was chosen as Marseille and the actors relative unknowns at the time.
+He knew Gérard Pirès from long ago, but Pirès hadn't directed a film in 15 years.
+He had been directing commercials including ones for Peugeot, which made him a good fit for the project.
+For budgetary reasons, the location was chosen as Marseille and the actors were relative unknowns at the time.
 Better known actors were approached, but they turned the project down.
 The young unknown actors were explained to financiers such as Canal+ as being easier to identify with for a young audience and also being a bet on the future.
 The main music theme is based on Misirlou, a popular song of Eastern Mediterranean origin.

 Reception

 Box office

 In terms of box office admissions, the Taxi series is one of the most successful French franchises ever.
 The first film was the fourth most successful film in France for the year with 6.4 million admissions and a gross of $39.3 million.
 It had 2.2 million admissions abroad.
-The film also had very good TV ratings with 12 millions viewers on TF1.
+The film also had very good TV ratings with 12 million viewers on TF1.